blurayne/katacoda-scenarios/dockerfile-volume/step1.md

-## Dockerfile
+## Build image

-We have setup a Dockerfile.
+We have setup a Dockerfile:

 ```
 FROM alpine